Helpful articles & resources for business owners

 How do I check the status and terms of my policy, pay my bills, and see my account and payment history?

 Who We Cover

 For example, we cover businesses like bars, restaurants, and coffee shops, as well as offices such as tech and graphic design firms.
 Cerity also offers coverage to services such as barbers/ beauty salons, medical (i.e. general practitioners, psychiatrists, veterinarians, and diagnostic labs), and retail such as clothing, gifts, and shoe stores.

-We currently provide workers' comp insurance to business owners in 36 states, including: Alabama, Arizona, Arkansas, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Lousiana, Maine, Maryland, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington D.C., West Virginia & Wisconsin.
+We currently provide workers' comp insurance to business owners in 39 states, including: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Lousiana, Maine, Maryland, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington D.C., West Virginia & Wisconsin.

 We are rapidly expanding to serve more small businesses.
 If you don’t see your business represented above, please try a quote - we may be able to cover you.

 Stay tuned by following us on Facebook, LinkedIn, Twitter, & Instagram.
 We are expanding rapidly and expect to be live in most of the country in the coming months.

 1. Assess your workplace, and identify known hazards and risks